Urban forest: Air pollution reduction

 Trees also reduce pollution by actively removing it from the atmosphere.
 Leaf stomata, the pores on the leaf surface, take in polluting gases which are then absorbed by water inside the leaf.
 Some species of trees are more susceptible to the uptake of pollution, which can negatively affect plant growth.
 Ideally, trees should be selected that take in higher quantities of polluting gases and are resistant to the negative effects they can cause.

-A study across the Chicago region determined that trees removed approximately 17 tonnes of carbon monoxide (CO), 93 tonnes of sulfur dioxide (SO2), 98 tonnes of nitrogen dioxide (NO_{2}), and 210 tonnes of ozone (O_{3}) in 1991.
+A study across the Chicago region determined that trees removed approximately 17 tonnes of carbon monoxide (CO), 93 tonnes of sulfur dioxide (SO_{2}), 98 tonnes of nitrogen dioxide (NO_{2}), and 210 tonnes of ozone (O_{3}) in 1991.